-You can also use Ignore to remove a target from the default build.
-In order to do this you must specify the directory the target will be built in as the target, and the file you want to skip building as the dependency.

-Note that this will only remove the dependencies listed from the files built by default.
-It will still be built if that dependency is needed by another object being built.
+Ignore can also be used to remove a target from the default build by specifying the directory the target will be built in as target and the file you want to skip selecting for building as dependency.
+Note that this only removes the target from the default target selection algorithm: if it is a dependency of another object being built SCons still builds it normally.
 See the third and forth examples below.